 Myrrine rolled her eyes.
 'We know,' she signed, 'and isn’t that a good reason to get away from the roofs quickly?'

-Dylis looked around at the rest of their squad (the word had insisted on popping up in her mind when she thought of her new allies, so she'd finally given up and named them that).
+Dylis looked around at the rest of their squad (the word had insisted on popping up in her mind when she thought of her new allies, so she'd finally given up and accepted it).
 Only Vita looked to be the least tired and she was putting on a brave face, refusing to even imply she wanted to sit down.

 A drop of water fell on Dylis neck, soon followed by another that hit the top of her head.
 Then it started raining in earnest.